-Goal 6.1: Enhance the quality of life of County residents and visitors by sustaining and encouraging parks and recreation opportunities in the County.
+Goal 6.1: Enhance the quality of life of County residents and visitors by sustaining and encouraging recreation and open space opportunities in the County.

 Objective 6.1.1 Continue the County's role in parks, recreation, and open space planning in Sussex County.